Anti-Inflammatory Diet Plan →

 overhead image of gltuen free gnocchi in a saucepan submerged in water

-• Set your veggies aside to cool while you prep your gluten free gnocchi and pesto, if you’re making our homemade cilantro pesto, that is.
+• Set your veggies aside to cool while you prep your gluten-free gnocchi and pesto, if you’re making our homemade cilantro pesto, that is.

 • Cooking gnocchi is so quick and easy.
 The hardest part is waiting for the water to boil.
 Ha!
 Simply bring a pot of salt water to a boil, add the gnocchi, stir, and watch them float to the top when done.
 This usually takes about 2 minutes.
 Once cooked, drain the water.
-NOTE – Just be careful not to rinse your gnocchi!
-The starch on the outside will help the oils and sauce stick!

 • Carefully toss the gnocchi with pesto, veggies, and other fixings, and let it come to room temperature.